COMMUNITY-BASED FEDERAL WORK STUDY

-FEDERAL WORK STUDY Applications for Summer 2017 are currently being accepted; early applications receive first consideration.
+FEDERAL WORK STUDY Applications for Spring 2018 are currently being accepted; early applications receive first consideration.

-DEADLINE for Summer 1, with a start date of May 22nd, is Tuesday, May 9th; applications for later start dates will be considered on a rolling basis.
-Processing time may take a week or more; allow plenty of time for approval, and the time it takes to go onto the Chicago-Kent payroll.
+DEADLINE for Spring 2018, with a start date of January 16 (first day of classes), is Friday, January 5th; applications for later start dates will be considered on a rolling basis.
+Processing time may take a week or more.
+Allow plenty of time for approval, and the time it takes to go onto the Chicago-Kent payroll.

-In order to qualify for federal work study during Summer 2017 students must:
+In order to qualify for federal work study during Spring 2018 students must: